spasojewagner/spasojewagner/README.md

 ## [ Projects ]

 Below is a table of projects I have worked on.
-Each row includes the project name, a GitHub repository link, a YouTube demo link (with a small icon), and a list of the programming languages/technologies used.
+Each row includes the project name, a GitHub repository link, a YouTube demo link , and a list of the programming languages/technologies used.

 | **Project Name**   | **GitHub Link**                                             | **YouTube Demo**                                                                | **Languages/Technologies Used**                     |
 |--------------------|-------------------------------------------------------------|---------------------------------------------------------------------------------|-------------------------------------------------------|